icon-community/icon.community/content/blog/2022/2022-11-18-icon-tracker-gets-fresh-upgrade/index.md

 ## Moving Forward
 The ICON Tracker is an example of a product for which community members are the key stakeholders.
 It was built for the community, by the community.

 Once the tracker is considered feature-complete, it will move into a maintenance phase.
 This means that the code base will not be expanded upon, except for minor changes or bug fixes.
-From here on out, maintenance fees or further development (beyond items marked in this [roadmap](https://github.com/sudoblockio/icon-tracker/tree/main/planning)) will be funded via CPS.
+From here on out, maintenance fees or further development (including items marked in this [roadmap](https://github.com/sudoblockio/icon-tracker/tree/main/planning)) will be funded via CPS.

 For any troubleshooting support, please join the #dev_support channel on [ICON Discord](https://discord.gg/qwsknc4utD).
 To report bugs or to make product related suggestions, you can [submit a request](https://icon.community/blog/2022/how-to-submit-an-issue-on-github/) directly through the [Tracker GitHub](https://github.com/sudoblockio/icon-tracker).